bckuwar/Getting-and-Cleaning-Data/CodeBook.md

 Companies like Nike, Fitbit and Jawbone Up are racing to develop advanced algorithm for their wearable fitness gadgets.
 The original data set contains human activity measurements from Samsung Galaxy S smartphone (please refer to link above for more information).
 The new tidy data set is a subset of the original and contains only the mean and standard deviation measurements, which was then averaged for each subject and activity combination.

+## Data Transformation Activities:
+* Assign labels to data variables
+* Filter in only mean and standard deviation data variables
+* Clean up label names
+* Replace activity number with descriptive activity name
+* Average all data variables by subject and activity

 ## Key Characteristics:
 * **Data Characteristics**:  Multi-variate, Axial
 * **Number of Instances**: 180